-There are four types of APIs in Profiles RNS 1.0.
+There are four types of APIs in Profiles RNS 1.0 and more recent versions of the software.
 Below are just brief descriptions.
 The rest of this document provides more detail.
-Note that the text references files in the API\Examples folder.
+Note that the text references files in the API_Examples folder.